fbeaufume/spring-graphql-sample/README.md

 ![Application domain model](doc/domain-model.png)

 GraphQL features:
-- A single GraphQL schema in `src/main/resources/library.graphqls`
+- A single GraphQL schema in `src/main/resources/application.graphqls`
 - Queries with or without parameters and default values
 - Mutations
 - Dates support
 - Enumeration support
 - JPA relations lazy loading support
 - The application embeds GraphiQL, a GraphQL client UI, for easy querying
+- The application embeds Voyager, an interactive graph for GraphQL
-- Automated tests of queries and mutations
+- Some automated tests of queries and mutations
 - A Postman configuration file in `postman`

 No external database is required as the application uses an embedded in-memory H2 database.